Breakthrough Shrines Workshop – My 2005 Notes

 • objects in your jewelry case or from your kitchen tools

-• keys and coins in your wallet, and
+• keys and coins in your wallet, or

 A few tips for rubbings: